-Note: Inclusion of URLs linking to external resources for the purpose of providing additional description of the proposed project is not allowed and may result in return without review.
+Note: Inclusion of URLs linking to external resources for the purpose of providing additional description of the proposed project is not allowed, but citations are permitted.
 Reviewers will be advised to review what is presented in the 15 pages and not to consider additional information provided on a web site.
-Additional guidance on page limitations and inclusion of uniform resource locators is provided in the NSF PAPPG, Chapters II.C.2.d(ii).
-URLs may appear in the reference cited section if what is being cited is an online resource.
+Additional guidance on page limitations and inclusion of uniform resource locators is provided in the NSF PAPPG, Chapters II.C.2.d(ii) and II.C.2.f(c).